HenryLok0/CodeState/README.md

 If you have questions or need help, please open an issue on GitHub.

 Thank you to all contributors and the open-source community for your support.

-## FAQ

-**Q: Why is `--cache` recommended for large projects?**

-A: For large codebases (thousands of files or hundreds of thousands of lines), full analysis can be slow.
-Using `--cache` on the first run builds a cache, so subsequent queries (like --details, --html, --contributors, etc.) will automatically use the cache and be much faster—often 10x or more. **If there is no cache, every command will scan the entire project again, which can be extremely slow for big projects.** This is especially useful for monorepos, CI/CD, and teams.

-**Q: When should I use `--cache-delete`?**

-A: Use `--cache-delete` to clear the cache if you have done major refactoring, moved files, or suspect the cache is outdated.
-The next analysis will automatically rebuild the cache.